Theresa May: ‘divisive nationalists’ will not weaken the UK

 READ MORE: MSPs ‘might block’ Theresa May’s EU Great Repeal Bill

+A Great Repeal Bill will be introduced in the Queen’s Speech at the start of the next session of parliament at Westminster, removing the 1972 European Community Act that took the UK into Europe from the statute books.

+Mrs May insisted that “divisive nationalists” would not hold up the Brexit process, and said Scottish ministers would be shut out of negotiations with the EU.

-“I have already said that we will consult and work with the devolved administrations for Scotland, Wales and Northern Ireland, because we want Brexit to work in the interests of the whole country.
-And we will do the same with business and municipal leaders across the land.
+“I have already said that we will consult and work with the devolved administrations for Scotland, Wales and Northern Ireland, because we want Brexit to work in the interests of the whole country,” Mrs May said.

 “But the job of negotiating our new relationship is the job of the Government.
 Because we voted in the referendum as one United Kingdom, we will negotiate as one United Kingdom, and we will leave the European Union as one United Kingdom.